 Personalised, piloted, pleasurable, practical and proven – our one to one fear of flying courses have helped hundreds of fearful flyers take to the skies with confidence.
+We guarantee confidentiality.

 It’s a day where you’ll be able to face and address your fear of flying in a supportive and friendly environment.The other promise we make is that you’ll do a lot a smiling and laughing during the day.
 Right now, what is your fear of flying stopping you from doing?
 Visiting family abroad?
 Taking your dream holiday?
 Perhaps even getting promotion at work?
 Does your fear of flying make business trips a thing to fear?